DjangoGirls/tutorial/django_templates/README.md

 ![Figure 13.2](images/step2.png)

 It works!
-But we want them to be displayed in a way we created earlier, like the static posts we put there before.
+But we want them to be displayed in a way we created earlier in __Introduction to HTML__ chapter - like the static posts we put there before.
 You can mix HTML and template tags.
 Our `body` will look like that:

     <div>
         <h1><a href="">Django Girls Blog</a></h1>